bedrocklinux/bedrocklinux-website/markdown/0.7/distro-compatibility.md

 ## {id="solus"} Solus

 ~+Solus~x's "stateless" concept means it does not create various files in `/etc` ~+Bedrock~x expects.
 This might be done to avoid fighting with users over `/etc` file changes.

 ~+Solus~x _does_ provide default versions of these files, but outside of `/etc`.
 The expectation might be that the user copies them over at his/her whim.

 This is likely removable with adequate effort.  ~+Bedrock~x could be configured to understand this concept via `bedrock.conf` lists of stateless copy locations.
 If the required file is missing but another location has it, ~+Bedrock~x would then copy it over when ~{enabling~} the ~{stratum~}.

 ~+Clear Linux~x also calls itself "stateless."
 Efforts here should be tested against ~+Clear~x as well.

+## {id="popos"} Pop!\_OS

+Users have reported that on EFI systems Pop!\_OS's boot time splash screen hides the init selection menu.
+To make the init selection menu visible, run

+	{class="rcmd"} kernelstub -d splash

+Ideally things should work without alterations to the bootloader.
+Rather than disabling splash via configuration, the init selection menu should stop it at runtime to reveal the menu.
+This is an open research item.